dkole4/city-bike-app/README.md

 ## Starting the app

 - To start the backend part of the application:
-  - Place `stations.csv` and `journeys.csv` files to the `/database/data` folder.
-Leave them empty to if you don't want to import any data on the startup.
+  - If you want to import data on the startup, place `stations.csv` and `journeys.csv` files to the `/database/data` folder.
   - Run command `docker-compose up --build`.

 - To start the frontend in development mode: